Avoid (or fix) Blotchy Stain

 Don't expect gel stains to get you out of sanding end grain to a finer grit.
 A rough surface there still traps more stain pigment particles than on other surfaces.

 Clean up with a washcoat

 Whether you use a store-bought wood conditioner or make your own from varnish and mineral spirits (more on that later), these so-called "washcoats" work the same: Solvent carries a small amount of varnish extra-deep into the absorbent, blotch-prone areas, partially sealing them.
-This equalizes the absorbency so liquid stain penetrates more evenly without blotching (photo - right).
+This equalizes the absorbency so liquid stain penetrates more evenly without blotching (photo - below).

-You can use an oil-based washcoat beneath oil-based or water-based stain (photo - bottom right) once it dries thoroughly.
+You can use an oil-based washcoat beneath oil-based or water-based stain (photo - bottom) once it dries thoroughly.
 To create your own, mix two parts of the varnish you'll use as a top coat with eight parts mineral spirits.
 However, don't attempt to thin water-based finish to make your own washcoat.
 Stick with the store-bought types.

 Now the downsides: Partially filling the pores with a washcoat leaves fewer places where stain pigments can catch.
 That produces a lighter color than on wood with no washcoat.
 Washcoats also require some experimentation to prevent blotching while still coloring the wood.